Do you qualify for a Habitat home?

 Each house we build is SOLD to our partners with an affordable mortgage.
-Additionally, each homeowner is required to invest 300-400 hours of “sweat equity” into the construction of their home based on the number of applicants who are purchasing the home.
+Additionally, each homeowner list on the deed is required to invest 200 hours of “sweat equity” into the construction of their home.
 We sell the house at our cost so that normal monthly payments are kept affordable.
 This gives people an opportunity to be a homeowner, usually for the first time.

 If you believe you qualify after reading the information below, click here for information about the application process and a schedule of upcoming information sessions.

 All applicants must be a resident of Haywood County at the time of application and must have been a resident of North Carolina for a minimum of 12 months.
 Applicants cannot be on the sexual offender registry.
 A criminal background check is conducted for all applicants.

 Haywood Habitat for Humanity’s Board of Directors, based upon the recommendation of the Homeowner Selection Committee, selects our Partner Homeowners.
 The decision is based on the following criteria:

 - Need - Applicants must be unable to qualify for a conventional bank loan, and their current housing must be inadequate (unsafe, overcrowded, unsanitary, unaffordable, unsafe neighborhood, or inaccessible).
 As part of the application process, the Homeowner Selection Committee will conduct a home visit.